3point3/launchbar/README.md

 # launchbar
 Launchbar Actions
-Just some actions that I made up with some simple applescript.
+Just some actions that I made up with some simple applescripts.